CriticCode Blog

 How to ask a question a candidate can't rehearse

-Every question in your loop sits on a spectrum between 'the candidate has answered this thirty times' and 'the candidate has never thought about this before'.
+Every question in your interview process sits on a spectrum between 'the candidate has answered this thirty times' and 'the candidate has never thought about this before'.
 The second end is where the signal lives.

 interviewing hiring engineering-management -